 In greenhouses, weeds are primary hosts of aphids, whiteflies, thrips, mites, slugs and diseases.
 Low growing weeds help maintain moist conditions, a favorable environment for fungus gnats and shore flies.
-Many common greenhouse weeds such as chickweed, oxalis, bittercress, jewelweed, dandelion and ground ivy can become infected with Tospoviruses including impatiens necrotic spot virus (INSV) and tomato spotted wilt virus (TSWV), though they show few symptoms.
+Many common greenhouse weeds such as chickweed, oxalis, bittercress, jewelweed, dandelion and ground ivy can become infected with tospoviruses including impatiens necrotic spot virus (INSV) and tomato spotted wilt virus (TSWV), though they show few symptoms.
 Thrips can then vector the virus to susceptible vegetable crops.
 Weeds can also carry other plant damaging viruses that are vectored by aphids.
 Integrated weed management includes sanitation and physical barriers, along with direct controls, such as hand weeding and selective use of postemergence herbicides.

 The use of a physical barrier such as a weed block fabric is an effective method to limit weed establishment on greenhouse floors.
 The weed fabric should be left bare so it can be easily swept.
 Covering the weed fabric with gravel makes it difficult to remove any spilled potting media, which provides an ideal environment for weed growth.
 Regularly pull any escaped weeds before they go to seed.
 Repair tears in the weed block fabric.

 Overall, it is best to avoid herbicide use in a greenhouse when plants are present.
 If herbicides are used, read and follow all the information below and consult labels.
-If the label does not say that it can be used in the greenhouse, then don't use it.
+If the label does not say that it can be used in the greenhouse, then do not use it.
 Herbicides that are not considered volatile in field situations can cause significant injury through vapor movement in warm and enclosed structures.

 Few herbicides are labeled for use in a greenhouse due to the potential for severe crop injury or death to desirable plants.
 This injury may occur in a number of ways including: 1) spray drift if fans are operating at the time of application; and 2) volatilization (changing from a liquid to a gas).
 Herbicide vapors are then easily trapped within an enclosed greenhouse and can injure plant foliage.
 Always be sure the herbicide selected is labeled for use in the greenhouse.
 Carefully follow all label instructions and precautions.
 It is the applicator's responsibility to read and follow all label directions.
 Use a dedicated sprayer that is clearly labeled for herbicide use only.